Kamilkampfwagen-II/MC-RTX-Mirror-Blocks/README.md

 Rename each **block_texture.texture_set.json** file to **TEXTURE NAME YOU JUST GRABBED FOR THAT BLOCK.texture_set.json**

-Go back to the Template folder
+Go back to the Template folder.
 Open up manifest.json with notepad

 Edit description and name whatever you want but don't mess up with quotes